 SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty¶

-Conference: ICLR 2026 arXiv: 2508.12907 Code: None Area: Self-Supervised Learning Keywords: Uncertainty Estimation, TinyML, Single-Pass Inference, Self-Supervised Learning, Microcontroller Deployment, OOD Detection
+Keywords: Uncertainty Estimation, TinyML, Single-pass, Self-supervised, Microcontroller Deployment, OOD Detection

 TL;DR¶

-SNAP-UQ proposes a single-forward-pass uncertainty estimation method tailored for TinyML scenarios.
-Lightweight int8 prediction heads are attached at selected tap layers of a backbone network; these heads predict the activation statistics of the next layer in a self-supervised manner.
-The deviation ("surprisal") between predicted and actual activations is aggregated into an uncertainty score.
-The method requires no additional forward passes, temporal buffers, or ensembles, and adds only tens of kilobytes of flash memory, enabling reliable distribution-shift detection and failure detection on microcontrollers.
+SNAP-UQ proposes a single-pass uncertainty estimation method tailored for TinyML scenarios: it attaches tiny int8 prediction heads to selected layers of the backbone network to predict next-layer activation statistics in a self-supervised manner.
+The deviation between actual activations and predictions ("surprisal") is aggregated into an uncertainty score.
+This approach requires no additional forward passes, temporal buffering, or ensembles, enabling reliable out-of-distribution (OOD) and failure detection on microcontrollers with only a few dozen KB of additional flash memory.

 Background & Motivation¶

-TinyML models are increasingly deployed on battery-powered microcontrollers (MCUs) for privacy-preserving, low-latency visual and audio perception.
-However, the input distribution evolves continuously after deployment—sensor drift, lighting and acoustic environment changes, and alternating occurrences of in-distribution corruption (CID) and out-of-distribution (OOD) samples are common.
-Modern neural networks frequently exhibit overconfidence under such shifts, even when well-calibrated on held-out sets.
+TinyML models are increasingly deployed on battery-powered microcontrollers (MCUs) for private, low-latency perception in vision and audio.
+However, input distributions change post-deployment due to sensor drift, lighting and acoustic environment changes, and the alternation of common in-distribution (CID) corruptions and out-of-distribution (OOD) samples.
+Modern neural networks often exhibit overconfidence under these shifts, even if well-calibrated on a hold-out set.

-The key insight is that inter-layer dynamics reflect distribution shift earlier than softmax confidence—features become atypical with respect to the network's own transformations before the class posterior flattens.
+Key Insight: Inter-layer dynamics reflect distribution shifts earlier than softmax confidence—features become atypical relative to the network's own transformations before the class posterior flattens.

 Method¶